New Ann Arbor development aims to set an example for eco-friendly living

 "Most of these working people would love to live in Ann Arbor but they can't afford it," she says.
 "We're also increasing affordability."

-The SouthTown development apartments will be market-rate, not designated as affordable housing.
-But city officials have said they believe any additional housing stock should help with affordability overall in the community.
+About 80 SouthTown apartments will be workforce housing, priced to be affordable (costing no more than 30% of one's income) for tenants making 60-80% of the area median income.
+The other SouthTown development apartments will be market-rate, but city officials have said they believe any additional housing stock should help with affordability overall in the community.

 Poscher adds that she can only imagine "how much carbon dioxide is added to the atmosphere from the commute alone."